pogzie/riak-oneclient-tester/README.md

 vagrant up
 ```

+## Riak TS Support
+Riak TS support is experimental.
+You may set to install Riak TS (instead of Riak) via the config.cfg.
+It will create you a table based from the tutorial but I dont have any tests for it right now.

 ## Usage Notes
-There is a short inline documentation on the source code for the riak-onenode-client-tester files which will help you debug or use the code properly.
+There is a short inline documentation on the source code for the riak-onenode-tester files which will help you debug or use the code properly.

 ## Todo
 * DotNet client still needs some love
+* Riak TS test scripts
 * Update this from time to time since Basho Engineers are constantly updating client files and the Riak installer itself.

 ## Disclaimer